Uranium Royalty (NASDAQ:UROY) Trading 1.2% Higher

-Separately, HC Wainwright raised their target price on shares of Uranium Royalty from $5.00 to $5.20 and gave the company a “buy” rating in a report on Wednesday, May 25th.
+Separately, HC Wainwright boosted their price target on Uranium Royalty from $5.00 to $5.20 and gave the stock a “buy” rating in a research report on Wednesday, May 25th.

 Uranium Royalty Company Profile (NASDAQ:UROY)